 I lost a partnership this way.
 During a conversation, John got annoyed at something he thought I said.
 I tried to correct him:

 “That’s not what I said.”
 I told him.

 “I know what I heard!
 Don’t try to get away with anything here!

 “John, I was sitting right here.
 She’s right.
 She never said that,” said his wife.

 “You’re both lying!!!
 I’m outta here!!”
 And he stomped out of the room, ending our partnership.

-But to distinguish what’s meant from what we think we hear, to experience what others want to convey when it’s out of our experience, we must recognize the error, and make a concerted effort to connect.
+To distinguish what’s meant from what we think we hear, to make sure we understand what someone wants to convey, especially when it’s out of our experience or important that we understand, we must recognize there might be an error.
 This begins with asking:

 Did I hear you accurately?
 I’d like to repeat what I think I heard, and please tell me if it’s accurate or correct me.
 Thanks.